angeliacuaca/resume/README.md

 ## Introduction

-It has 2 pages, UI and flat version, all copies pulled from json from data folder to ensure the consistencies between two versions
+It has 2 pages, UI and flat/print version, all copies pulled from json from data folder to ensure the consistencies between two versions

 ## Installation